George Kent Ltd

-Founded in 1838, George Kent Ltd was initially a manufacturer of household gadgets, then a manufacturer of munitions during World War One, and became the largest British manufacturer of instruments for Industrial control systems, prior to its acquisition by Brown Boveri in 1974.
+Founded in 1838, George Kent Ltd was initially a manufacturer of household gadgets, then a manufacturer of munitions during World War One, and became the largest British manufacturer of instruments for industrial control systems, prior to its acquisition by Brown Boveri in 1974.

 Corporate history

 The company was founded in 1838.

-The company was incorporated as a Limited Company in 1907, and was managed by the founder's son Walter George Kent.
+The company was incorporated as a limited company in 1907, and was managed by the founder's son Walter George Kent.

 World War One

-During World War One, Kent's had a factory in Luton with over 3,000 workers, mostly Munitionettes, in this case producing fuses for artillery shells.
+During World War One, Kents had a factory in Luton with over 3,000 workers, mostly munitionettes, in this case producing fuses for artillery shells.
 They were producing 140,000 shell fuses a week.
 After the war, this grew to 5,000 workers.

 International growth

 George Kent grew to have significant reach worldwide, including establishing a subsidiary in Malaysia in 1936.
 Currently, as an independent organisation, the Malaysian company George Kent provide engineering and metering solutions in South-East Asia, with a diverse set of activities including the integration of railways and the manufacture of water meters.